 Another thing is, your over oil production can act as a natural sunscreen.
 The sebum waterproofs and lubricates the skin and somehow act as a protective barrier of our skin.

 Oily Skin Works Better With Oil-based Products.

-Since hormonal imbalance causes our glands to produce more oil, it is relative that when you are stressed, our body produces the so-called stress hormone known as cortisol.
-Cortisol can trigger an array of changes in the skin that actually causes the oil glands to become uncontrollable when producing oils that results to the pores getting blocked that can turn to acne eventually.
+Since hormonal imbalance causes our glands to produce more oil, it is relative that when you are stressed, your body produces the so-called stress hormone known as cortisol.
+Cortisol can trigger an array of changes in the skin that actually cause the oil glands to become uncontrollable when producing oils, that results in the pores getting blocked.
+This can turn to acne eventually.

-What To Do When You Have An Oily skin.
+What To Do When You Have Oily skin.

 As mentioned, leaving your skin dry can cause your skin to produce more oil.
 Washing it too often (3+ times a day) can strip away the oil, causing your skin to get oilier, because the oil glands will think it needs to produce more oil.
 It's advisable to wash your face just twice a day.
 OurAcne Stop Facial Cleanser gently removes excess oil and leaves your face feeling clean and refreshed.